 Material becomes plastic for him, almost liquid, malleable and ductile and unstable as a way to reject the mortal coil of an ossified mind; the rawness of the film’s beauty, its embracing of the mantra of surrealism as a chisel to scrape away the limits of our mental structures, is testament enough to Jodorowsky’s infatuation with materials and objects.
 He isn’t rejecting the tactility of the world so much as he is uplifting it by shifting our perspective of it away from the muck and mire of superimposed capitalist meaning.
 For him, the nastiest sacrilege is to assume a space or an object is limited to our assumptions about it, to capitalist definitions of materiality imposed onto objects by social systems that colonize our minds.
 Objects can be prisons or prisms; rather than avoiding the question, The Holy Mountain barrels into it with the courage and conviction of a film looking to shock our souls to save them, like an ostensibly obstreperous cinematic malcontent that ultimately reveals a heart of gold.

 “Everything and the kitchen sink” doesn’t quite hit the nail on the head for Jodorowsky.
 For one, his magician’s hat is filled with a maelstrom of a dozen kitchen sinks colliding with the nuclear-fission force of an electron massacre, with all of his under-cover-of-darkness social commentary ultimately misrepresenting the open-hearted explicitness with which his images speak for themselves.
 A hallucinogenic deviant of malfeasant proportions, it’s a little like a cinematic Dali if Dali was more fiercely invested in investigating and quarreling with the structural form of his medium, rather than simply replicating it with more pugnacious or lightly meddlesome imagery.
-If Dali is a light hysteria, then Holy Mountain is the full-on midnight psychotropic plunge; beneath the excessive, galvanizing commentary on spiritual and political dogmatism is a striking vision of aesthetic primacy and art as a grand inquisitor as well as a grand liberator.
+If Dali is a light hysteria, then Holy Mountain is the full-on midnight psychotropic plunge; beneath the excessive, galvanizing commentary on spiritual and political dogmatism is a striking vision of art as a grand inquisitor as well as a grand liberator.